List of creepypastas: Zalgo

 Zalgo is a recurring creepypasta character who is alternately interpreted as a deity, an abstract supernatural force, or a secret collective.
-The concept originated in 2004 on the Something Awful forums, with edits of cartoons to depict characters mutating and bleeding from their eyes while praising Zalgo.
+The concept originated in 2004 on the Something Awful forums, with edits of cartoons depicting characters grotesquely mutating and bleeding from their eyes while praising Zalgo.
 The depictions were coupled with a unique form of distorted text that became known as Zalgo text.

 Lost episode creepypastas

-"Lost episodes" are a common sub-genre of creepypastas and revolves around lost episodes of various media properties.
+"Lost episodes" are a common sub-genre of creepypastas and revolves around lost episodes of various media properties, usually television shows.
 These lost episodes are usually explained as having been prevented from airing, or pulled during broadcast due to controversial, mature, or unsettling aspects being shown, such as graphic violence, gore, and adult themes.
 The episode's disturbing content usually leads to the narrator (or a friend of theirs, a family member, or even their children) getting traumatized and having various nightmares.